Frequently Asked Questions

 Can an OPV have contact with the prisoner’s family?

 - No. The role of the OPV is an anonymous friend who visits and ‘brings the outside in’.
-Furthermore, once a prisoner has been released or transferred the OPV must have no further contact with him or her.
+Furthermore, once a prisoner has been released or transferred the OPV should have no further contact with him or her.

 What do the OPV and prisoner talk about?